14 July 2018

-History of European Art: Centers and Protagonists
+History of European Art: Centers, Protagonists, and Cultural Identities

 This course explores European art and architecture from the 14th to the 20th century with a particular focus on urban centers like Florence, Rome, Venice, Antwerp, Amsterdam, Paris, London, and Berlin.
 The aim is to analyze how the visual arts contributed through the centuries to shape local identities as well as European cultural traditions common to different countries.